 Take your family on a glamping trip.
-Yep, “glamourous camping” is really a thing — and it’s so, so fun.
-Enjoy Mother Nature while you camp out in style with special touches like cozy queen size beds, stocked kitchens and even air-conditioning.
-From sleeping in a real treehouse to glamin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh, summer air.
+Yep, “glamorous camping” is really a thing—and it’s so, so fun.
+Lock arms with Mother Nature while you camp in style with special touches like cozy beds, stocked kitchens and even air conditioning.
+From sleeping in a real treehouse to glammin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh, summer air.
 Keep reading to find out where to go.

 Timber Ridge Outpost & Cabins – Elizabethtown, IL

 Wanna spend the night in a real treehouse?
 This unforgettable experience is just a hop, skip and drive to Timber Ridge Outpost & Cabins, in the heart of the Illinois Ozarks in Southern Illinois.
 The White Oak Treehouse sleeps 4 to 6 has heat and air conditioning, a full bathroom, a kitchenette, a campfire area, and an outdoor grill and picnic table.
 If a treehouse isn’t your thing, try Twin Oaks Log Cabin, an authentic log cabin from 1852.
 This new, yet antique, cabin sleeps 4 to 6 people, has a fireplace, heat and air conditioning, a full bathroom with a claw foot tub, and a tree deck off the back porch.

 Glampsite Bonus: Scout’s honor you won’t be bored for one minute with family fun like fishing, boating, swimming, horseback riding, hiking, archery and kayaking which can be set up through the friendly owners Marty and Elizabeth Canfarelli.